Preethism/Portfolio/README.md

 <html lang="en">
   <section>
     <h2>About Me</h2>
-    <p>I am a passionate and detail-oriented Quality Assurance Tester with experience in both manual and automation testing.
-I enjoy solving problems, ensuring software quality, and contributing to better user experiences.</p>
+    <p>Detail-oriented and adaptable professional software tester, with 1.6 years of experience as a manual tester.
+Completed training in Software testing (manual & Automation) with hands-on project work experience.
+Proficient in API testing, Selenium and Agile.
+With expertise in building manual & automation frameworks in software testing and ensuring secure, user-centric solutions.
+Passionate about applying innovative testing strategies to improve software quality and support business objectives, driving efficiency and value within the company.</p>
   </section>

   <section>